-Dr. Hirsch has conducted and published more than 200 research studies on the effects of smell and taste on human emotion, mood, behavior, diseases states, consumer preferences and weight loss, among other topics.
-His studies have been published in numerous medical journals including the Journal of the American Medical Association (JAMA), Chemical Senses, American Journal of Psychiatry, Psychiatric Times, International Journal of Obesity, Neurology, Journal of Neurologic Rehabilitation and Psychosomatic Medicine.
+Dr. Hirsch has conducted and published more than 200 research articles and studies on the effects of smell and taste on human emotion, mood, behavior, diseases states, consumer preferences and weight loss, among other topics.
+His articles and studies have been published in numerous medical journals including the Journal of the American Medical Association (JAMA), Chemical Senses, American Journal of Psychiatry, Psychiatric Times, International Journal of Obesity, Neurology, Journal of Neurologic Rehabilitation and Psychosomatic Medicine.

 A sought-after speaker on the subject of sensory phenomena and disorders, he lectures frequently across the country.
 He has guest appearances on television programs such as CNN, the CBS Early Show and Good Morning America, and his research has been cited in major publications including Time

 and the New York Times

 After receiving his M.D. in 1979 at the University of Michigan, Dr. Hirsch completed his residency at Rush-Presbyterian-St. Luke's Medical Center in Chicago as a member of both the neurology and psychiatry departments.
 He previously served as Clinical Assistant Professor of the Department of Neurology at the University of Illinois.